 The number of multiple-choice questions has been reduced, and the former test on language writing is now woven through the other four tests via essay-style answering.
 These practice tests are part of our GED online prep, click here to read how it works.

 This page offers you numerous sample practice tests related to the Social Science section of the GED exam.
-The other three GED tests are on Math, Literacy, and Science.
-You can take one of the four tests whenever you are ready to do so within a two year period of time, that’s how long your individual testing results are valid.
+The other three GED tests are in Math, Literacy, and Science.
+You can take one of the four tests whenever you are ready to do so within a two-year period, that’s how long your individual testing results are valid.

 Our video lessons are completely free, so take advantage of this great help to get all set for this section of the GED Social Studies test.

 The most recent version of the GED exam became effective on January 1, 2014, and is completely computer-formatted.
 The four GED tests measure the fundamental knowledge and skills required to have a successful career or be ready for a college education.
 The GED credential is nationwide recognized as equivalent to a standard high school diploma.